brucellino/hackfest-app/doc/step-by-step.md

 # HOWTO

-This is a step-by-step guide, mostly for @brucellino
+This is a step-by-step guide, mostly for @brucellino.

+Typically, do a `git commit` at each level of a numbered list.

 ## Prerequisites